matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 ## Scalability
 1. Vertical scaling is the easiest.
 If you're bounded by RAM: throw more money at the machine and pack more ram in it.
 This is a problem though, because you'll eventually run out of money or hit the state of the art.
-1. Horizontal scaling is a little nicer, but involves parallelizing the problem in som way so that many machines can do your work.
+1. Horizontal scaling is a little nicer, but involves parallelizing the problem in some way so that many machines can do your work.
 Some issues with this:
   1. You need to figure out how to load balance, i.e.: distribute the traffic among the backend servers.
 A decent way is to have a public server that just determines what backend server to use.
 This means the backend servers can use exclusively private IPs, which is nice.
   1. You need to decide if you have a bunch of services, or a bunch of clones of a monolith.
 The latter ends up eating up a lot more diskspace, but is more redundant.
 1. load balancing strategies: